scls19fr/cwtoolkit/README.md

-cwtoolkit version 0.1
+cwtoolkit version 0.2b
 joshua davis (cwtoolkit -at- covert.codes)

 This was designed for Linux, with Python 2.7
+This release is a beta.
+Don't use it for production.
+This was created for a covert channel proof of concept project, which may be found on http://covert.codes

-Required packages include: numpy, scipy, and scikits (for audiolab)
+Required packages include: numpy, scipy, and scikits.audiolab

 cwstats.py: Decode and generate statistics for Morse code from a wav audio file.
 			Statistics include the average and standard deviation for intervals